 The project has introduced the key skills for monitoring the impact of an Oil Spill and helped to develop important links with international organisations.
-The expected draft contingency plan for marine incident was delayed and whilst a full plan my not be developed, a section on benthic and mobile marine species is planned for by the end of the project.
+The expected draft contingency plan for marine incident was delayed and whilst a full plan my not be developed through this project the project is supporting the production of this through Tristan Government Policy Officer, a section on benthic and mobile marine species is planned for by the end of the project.